splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 .. _specify-data-metadata:

-Specify and limit the data and metadata to import
+Limit the data and metadata to import
 =============================================================================

 By default, Splunk Observability Cloud imports metrics from all built-in AWS namespaces, corresponding to these :ref:`AWS services <aws-integrations>`.
 Optionally, you can add custom namespaces.